| |

 I began interning at GRACE after completing my first year at the University of Houston Law Center in May, 2011.
 In three months, I learned more about legal practice and advocacy than I had in my entire first year of school.
 In the course of those three months, I wrote dozens of pleadings, attended hearings, and improved my legal writing and advocacy skills to a degree I had not thought possible.
 The entire experience was amazing--from the knowledge I gained to the people I worked with to the people I knew I was helping.
 I feel like I got far more out of my summer internship than most of my classmates working for "Big Law" firms did.
 I didn't spend my summer writing memos--I was thrown straight into active advocacy, and it was invaluable.

 I knew before starting at GRACE that I wanted to work in human rights, but I was unsure of in what capacity.
-The amazing dedication, passion, hard work, and heart of the employees at GRACE solidified my decision, and I knew that captial defense was the area in which I could have the most impact on people's lives.
+The amazing dedication, passion, hard work, and heart of the employees at GRACE solidified my decision, and I knew that capital defense was the area in which I could have the most impact on people's lives.
 I am still interning with GRACE, and hope to remain here once I have completed my J.D.

 Jen Danvers